 GUIDELINES FOR AUTHORS

-Authors and reviewers are advised that The Journal of Behavioral Health complies with the CONSORT (Consolidated Standards of Reporting Trials) statement (revised), found at http://www.consort-statement.org in its consideration of manuscripts reporting randomized clinical trials (RCTs).
+Authors and reviewers are advised that The Journal of Behavioral Health and Psychology complies with the CONSORT (Consolidated Standards of Reporting Trials) statement (revised), found at http://www.consort-statement.org in its consideration of manuscripts reporting randomized clinical trials (RCTs).
 On the CONSORT website, you can click directly to the checklist, which should guide the preparation of the manuscript and the flow diagram, (to be included as a figure in the manuscript).
 In addition, The Journal of Behavioral Health requires that manuscripts reporting RCTs include the following information: date of approval of an institutional review board, sources of funding for the trial, and the trial registry number (if applicable).

 Manuscripts should be formatted for a 210 mm x 297 mm page with 25 mm margins on all four sides.
 Times New Roman 12-point is recommended for text, tables and figures.
 All text should be written in the third person and double-spaced flush left; avoid using tabs.
 Assemble sections in the following order: title page, abstract, text, acknowledgments, references, list of titles for all figures (typed on 1 page), tables, and figures.
 Number pages consecutively, beginning with the title page.